bcgov/nr-forests-access-management/README.md

 # nr-forests-access-management
-Authorization solution for BC natural resource sector
+Authorization solution for BC natural resource sector using Cognito

 Built with AWS.